TransparencyInternationalEU/lobbycal/README.md

 ## Required software

 * lobbycal server java based.
 The latest JDK v8 must be installed
 * The persistence layer is driven by a MySQL Database.
-Database credentials need to be set in `application.properties`
+Database credentials need to be set in `application.properties`.
+We recommend MariaDB for better performance.
 * Apache maven is required during the build process